Astro (Motorola): ISSI: Connecting Multiple P25 Systems

-In 2008 Motorola announced the first deployment of Inter RF Subsystem Interface (ISSI) gateways between live Project 25 public safety networks.
+In 2008, Motorola announced the first deployment of Inter RF Subsystem Interface (ISSI) gateways between live Project 25 public safety networks.
 The ISSI standard is a non-proprietary interface that allows two or more P25-compliant trunked systems to be connected—even if they are from different vendors or operating in different frequency bands.
-It vastly extends the interoperability of radio systems without the need to fund super-large networks or install large, complex gateways.
+It extends the interoperability of radio systems without the need to fund super-large networks or install large, complex gateways.

-Motorola installed an ISSI prototype in Arizona, USA to demonstrate the ability to provide interoperability among existing communications systems.
-It was the culmination of months of multi-agency collaboration.
-According to former Arizona Governor, Janet Napolitano, "The Motorola ISSI gateway trial is an excellent example of driving innovation, which will enable our state with agency interoperability to best protect our residents and visitors."
+Motorola installed an ISSI prototype in Arizona, USA.
+According to former Arizona Governor Janet Napolitano, "The Motorola ISSI gateway trial is an excellent example of driving innovation, which will enable our state with agency interoperability to protect our residents and visitors best."

-In 2010, Motorola tested the ISSI equipment with five other emergency communications equipment manufacturers to demonstrate the effectiveness of P25 ISSI#ISSI Interoperability Testing for Voice Operations in Trunked Systems interoperability.
-The tests conducted on the ASTRO 25 system with the ISSI gateway confirmed that it was an easy and effective way to connect P25 systems and implement digital connectivity for emergency communications.
+In 2010, Motorola tested the ISSI equipment with five other emergency communications equipment manufacturers to demonstrate the effectiveness of P25 ISSI interoperability.
+The tests conducted on the ASTRO 25 system with the ISSI gateway confirmed that it could connect P25 systems and implement digital connectivity for emergency communications.

 TDMA: Doubling Voice Capacity for Public Safety

-In 2011, Motorola deployed ASTRO 25 systems with P25 Time Division Multiple Access (TDMA) trunking to double the voice capacity of Frequency Division Multiple Access (FDMA) technology for more efficient use of radio spectrum, providing users with improved system access for mission-critical communications.
+In 2011, Motorola deployed ASTRO 25 systems with P25 Time Division Multiple Access (TDMA) trunking to double the voice capacity of Frequency Division Multiple Access (FDMA) technology.

 The P25 Phase 2 products were the first in the industry.
-By October 2013, over 30 customers had contracted for this market-leading P25 TDMA technology from Motorola.
-By January 2014, 74 customers had been shipped 106 zones licensed for TDMA.
+By October 2013, over 30 customers had contracted for Motorola's P25 TDMA technology.
+By January 2014, 74 customers had been shipped to 106 zones licensed for TDMA.

-With the City of Apopka, Florida, Motorola Solutions implemented the world's first deployment and acceptance of a dual mode ASTRO 25 system with P25 TDMA trunking for Apopka police, fire and emergency management personnel and public works agencies.
-The system gives Apopka enhanced coverage and interoperability with surrounding agencies using 700 and 800 MHz frequencies, without the need for adding frequency bands, antenna sites or stations.
+With the City of Apopka, Florida, Motorola Solutions implemented the first deployment and acceptance of a dual mode ASTRO 25 system with P25 TDMA trunking for Apopka police, fire and emergency management personnel, and public works agencies.
+The system gives Apopka coverage and interoperability with surrounding agencies using 700 and 800 MHz frequencies without the need for adding frequency bands, antenna sites, or stations.

 Maintaining Information Assurance

-ASTRO 25 solutions are designed for information assurance, with state-of-the-art features that enable organizations to enhance their security posture by preventing, detecting and responding to external and internal risks.
+ASTRO 25 solutions are designed for information assurance by preventing, detecting, and responding to external and internal risks.
 On January 19, 1996, Motorola was the first U.S. company to be granted FIPS 140-1 validation for its ASTRO subscriber encryption module, having been granted certificate number 2.